 You lay in bed, staring up at the ceiling, or at least where the ceiling would be if it wasn’t so dark.
 You have to pee, but you’re putting it off, you’re not totally sure why but something tells you to stay under the covers.
 The pit in your stomach is the only thing competing with the pressure of your bladder but you know that something has to give.

 One toe hits the floor, the other nine follow in hot pursuit, this isn’t the time for a leisurely stroll down the hall.
 You don’t even bother looking ahead and you’re definitely not trying to catch any reflections in the framed photos on the walls.
-You just have to get to the light switch, do your thing, wash your hands (Even if the devil himself is on your tail, you don’t want to be that guy at the office that starts this year’s flu!), and scramble back to your bed, pulling all of your extremities back into your blanket—where everything is safe and nothing hurts.
+You just have to get to the light switch, do your thing, wash your hands (Even if the devil himself is on your tail, you don’t want to be that guy at the office that starts this year’s flu!
+Especially now that COVID has reared its ugly head in 2020), and scramble back to your bed, pulling all of your extremities back into your blanket—where everything is safe and nothing hurts.

 The purpose of the Witching Hour isn’t the only thing up for debate, the timing of it is as well.
+So what time is the witching hour?
 3AM is commonly the accepted time, but some people consider the start of a new day, or midnight, to be the true Witching Hour.
-Aside from obvious issues with time zones (Does the devil just hit ‘em each one by one?) the argument over timing is a divisive one.
+Aside from the obvious issues with time zones (Does the devil just hit ‘em each one by one?) the argument over timing is a divisive one.
 There are a few thoughts behind the Devil’s Hour landing between 3-4AM.
 The predominant reasoning lies within religious texts—Jesus was crucified at 3PM, and the inverse of that would be 3AM, making it an hour of demonic activity, according to folklore.

 The phrase “Witching Hour” was first recorded sometime around 1835, though the origins seem to be from a period of time in 1535 where the Catholic Church forbade activities during the 3-4AM window due to rising concerns about witchcraft in Europe.
 Witch hunts, demonic activity, exorcisms, and rituals have all become intertwined with the Witching Hour, as just about any clock in a horror movie will tell you.